-During the fourth quarter of 2004, Amkor management, including the principal executive officer and principal financial officer, evaluated Amkor's disclosure controls and procedures related to the recording, processing, summarization and reporting of information in its periodic reports that Amkor files with the SEC.
-These disclosure controls and procedures have been designed to ensure that (a) material information relating to Amkor, including its consolidated subsidiaries, is made known to Amkor's management, including these officers, by other employees of Amkor and its subsidiaries, and (b) this information is recorded, processed, summarized, evaluated and reported, as applicable, within the time periods specified in the SEC's rules and forms.
+During the fourth quarter of 2004, Amkor's management, including the principal executive officer and principal financial officer, evaluated Amkor's disclosure controls and procedures (as defined in Rules 13a-15(e) and 15d-15(e) under the Securities Exchange Act of 1934 (Exchange Act).
+These disclosure controls and procedures have been designed to ensure that (a) information required to be disclosed in Amkor's reports under the the Exchange Act, including information related to its consolidated subsidiaries, is made known to Amkor's management, including these officers, by other employees of Amkor and its subsidiaries, as appropriate, to allow timely decisions regarding required disclosures and (b) this information is recorded, processed, summarized, evaluated and reported within the time periods specified in the SEC's rules and forms.